HomeArt10 Most Influential Painters in Western Painting

 Claude Monet, photo by Nadar, 1899.

-He was one of the most influential artists during the Impressionist movement.
-This movement changed French painting in the 19th century.
-Oscar-Claude Monet is renowned for his depictions of leisure activities and Paris landscapes.
+Monet was one of the most influential artists in the Impressionist movement, which changed French painting in the 19th century.
+He is known for his depictions of leisure activities and Paris landscapes.

-He created an exceptional style that was developed to capture people as they perceived nature.
-Monet drew inspiration from Barbizon painters who were committed to close examination and naturalistic depiction.
-He preferred to work on large canvases outdoors and he would later perfect them in his studio.
+He built a style meant to capture people as they saw nature.
+Monet drew on the Barbizon painters, who studied their subjects closely and painted them naturally.
+He liked to work on large canvases outdoors, then finish them later in his studio.

 9. Raphael Sanzio da Urbino